oumar-code/Akulearn_docs/docs/projector_hub_leases.md

 * **Local Sourcing/Assembly:** Explore local partners to reduce costs.
 * **Funding:** Use this cost analysis for fundraising and planning.

-Building the "ideal" Projector Hub is ambitious but highly impactful, requiring expertise across embedded systems, web/cloud development, and industrial design.
+Building the "ideal" Aku Edge Hub is ambitious but highly impactful, requiring expertise across embedded systems, web/cloud development, and industrial design.
 Thoughtful integration of these tools and components will create a scalable, transformative solution for education.